matt3/upscale-esrgan-cpp/README.md

 ## Installation

 Download and extract the zip on the releases page.
 At this time the project has only been built on windows.
+To run the model on a GPU you will need to install [NVIDIA CUDA Toolkit 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive) and [NVIDIA cuDNN 8.9](https://developer.nvidia.com/cudnn)

 ## Usage